 As soon as you see the pistils starting to become 70% to 90% brown this means that the buds are ripe and therefore it will start to develop potent effects.
 And if the pistils have become 90% to 100% brown, then this means that the weed has already developed a narcotic high and a very strong recreational effect.
 As much as possible use a flashlight and a magnifying tool to identify the color of the pistils better.

-Determine trichome clarity
+Determine trichome clarity for your Autoflower Grow Time

 The clearness of the trichome is also an indicator of the readiness of your buds.
 The trichomes are the minute mushroom head-like structures that are found outside and inside the flowers.
 These will change color to indicate that the buds are ready for harvest time.